FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_file_transfer.md

 CFTUTIL listcat content=debug
 ```

-The purpose of the My first file transfer section is to help you feel comfortable with basic {{< TransferCFT/componentshortname  >}} file transfer commands.
+The purpose of the My first file transfer section is to help you feel comfortable with basic Transfer CFT{{< TransferCFT/componentshortname  >}} file transfer commands.
 Once you understand core file transfer concepts, you can delve into the rich array of parameters that allow you to customize your application integrations and data flows.
 Additional commands and options are available to help you define the monitoring granularity  for your executed transfers.

 ## What's next?

-In the following sections, we'll take a look at additional {{< TransferCFT/componentshortname  >}} transfer modes, as well as some useful configuration parameters.
+In the following sections, we'll take a look at additional Transfer CFT{{< TransferCFT/componentshortname  >}} transfer modes, as well as some useful configuration parameters.
 With Transfer CFT, the transfer initiator can be either the sender of the file or the receiver, as indicated in the examples below.
-Additionally, in these examples we will use the convention that the requester is the client, so the transfer description may read **Requester/Sender** if the client is supplying the file.
+Additionally, in these examples we will use the convention that the requester is the client, so the transfer description may read ****Requester/Sender**** if the client is supplying the file.

 > **Note**
 >